-- Deputing teachers to attend faculty development programme and staffdevelopment programmes organized by different universities with thehelp of UGC funding. - Granting study leave to teachers for doing Ph.D. in other University ofInternational repute. - Funding the participation of the faculty in National and Internationalseminars and conferences. - Encouraging and funding university schools to organize national and international conferences/seminars and workshops. - Encouraging teachers to avail Teacher Fellowship Programme of UGC.
+- Deputing teachers to attend faculty development programme and staffdevelopment programmes organized by different universities with thehelp of UGC funding. - Granting study leave to teachers for doing Ph.D. in other University of International repute. - Funding the participation of the faculty in National and Internationalseminars and conferences. - Encouraging teachers to avail Teacher Fellowship Programme of UGC.